 CdM's ba1 Adjusted BCA reflects two notches of uplift from its ba3 BCA based on our assessment of a high probability of parental support from Credit Agricole S.A.
-(Credit Agricole, Adjusted BCA of a3).
+(CASA, adjusted BCA of a3, stable).
 The parental uplift reflects CdM's strategic fit within the Credit Agricole group.